ecaldwe1/packtivity-with-umbrella-examples/README.md

  - [**Hello World Example with Reference to the Umbrella Specification**](https://github.com/ecaldwe1/packtivity-with-umbrella-examples/tree/master/hello-world-example-full-spec-ref)

    Runs a command and creates an output file with the result of the command, just as in the [Hello World Example](https://github.com/ecaldwe1/packtivity-with-umbrella-examples/tree/master/hello-world-example), however the Packtivity specification in this example uses a reference to the Umbrella specification file.
+Details on the different ways to include the Umbrella specification can be found on the wiki [here](https://github.com/ecaldwe1/packtivity-with-umbrella-examples/wiki/Type-of-Umbrella-Specification).

    See the instructions within the _hello-world-example-full-spec-ref_ directory for details on how to run this example.